-The annual newsletter was published in January 2019 and distributed electronically to all school districts (through the superintendent) and to other education stakeholders in Alaska.
-The annual newsletter was also distributed as part of the Department of Education and Early Development's weekly Information Exchange Newsletter.
-It is also posted to the PTPC homepage (http://education.alaska.gov/ptpc/).
+Newsletters are not required to be published by PTPC.
+Two newsletters were produced in Winter and Spring of 2020.
+They were distributed electronically to all school districts (through the superintendent) and to other education stakeholders in Alaska.
+These newsletters were also distributed as part of the Department of Education and Early Development's weekly Information Exchange Newsletter.
+They are also posted to the PTPC homepage (http://education.alaska.gov/ptpc/).
 Paper copies of the newsletter are available upon request.